MattPanda4/CollegeMaps/README.md

 ## College Maps Project
 This app allows users to interact with a campus map using OpenStreetMap (OSM) data.
 It provides the following key features:

-OSRM Routing: The app uses OSRM (Open Source Routing Machine) to calculate optimal routes between locations, displayed as polyline paths with customizable colors and stroke widths.
-The polyline data is decoded from OSRM's route response for accurate visualization.
+GraphHopper Routing: The app uses GraphHopper to calculate optimal routes between locations, displayed as polyline paths with customizable colors and stroke widths.
+The polyline data is decoded from GraphHopper's route response for accurate visualization.

 Building Points: Specific building locations are stored as GeoPoint objects, and users can tap on these points to receive directions to the building’s entrance.